 Next show March 2017.

-We have a Bradford in the Barn Find section as well as an impressive club stand hailed as surpassing our stand in the previous two years when it also won the best stand award.
+We had a Bradford in the Barn Find section as well as an impressive club stand hailed as surpassing our stand in the previous two years when it also won the best stand award.
 Next year come along and be inspired to do a bit of restoration or at least see how it is done.

 Go here for more detail.

 Click on the link to see a report on the proceedings.

 Classic Car of the Year 2013Paul Wilks' Javelin , the Yellow Peril, was on the podium at the NEC!